 The responsibility of the trainee is to take copious notes, learn and perform assigned tasks at an acceptable level, and seek clarification when needed.
-While on duty, your training manual must always be readily available, as you will refer to it frequently.
+While on duty, your training manual must be readily available at all times, as you will refer to it frequently.